eric-barch/betbot/README.md

 # BetBot

-A bot that scrapes and saves odds and pricing data from online sports betting exchanges.
+Scrape and save odds and pricing data from online sports betting exchanges.

 ## Use Case